mdelcourt/CosmicTrigger/README.md

 ### Not so good but easier

-The documentation is also hosted on [a free hosting website](http://www.cosmictrigger.comeze.com).
+The documentation is also hosted at [CERN](http://delcourt.web.cern.ch/delcourt/CosmicTrigger/doc/).

 It probably won't be updated a lot, but it's much easier to use!